Click here to enter the Cumbrian Cracker

 Where can I find out more about the course and the event?

-To read more about the event and what to expect on the day, read the event ‘guidance notes’ by GOING HERE
+To read more about the event and what to expect on the day, read the event ‘guidance notes’ by CLICKING HERE

 How do I enter?

-Click here to enter the Cumbrian Cracker (NOT YET OPEN)
+Click here to enter the Cumbrian Cracker (coming soon for 2021)

 Click here to see who’s entered the Cumbrian Cracker